MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### Deduced return type name mangling

-Starting in Visual Studio 2019 version 16.10, the compiler has made a breaking change to the way it generates mangled names for functions that have deduced return types.
+Starting in Visual Studio 2019 version 16.10, the compiler changed how it generates mangled names for functions that have deduced return types.
 For example, consider these functions:

 ```cpp
 auto f() { return 0; }